cogip/simulation/docs/usage/monitor.md

 Only one `Monitor`can be connected to `Copilot`at the same time.

+It can also provide fake Lidar data to `Detector` in emulation mode.

 The monitor provides a graphical interface, featuring:

   * a 3D view of the table (in yellow) and the robot (in green)